-In pairs or in groups, have fun with this Online Safety quiz and see how many answers you can get right.
+In pairs or in groups, have fun with this online safety quiz and see how many answers you can get right.
 There's a maximum of 50 points that can be scored!

-1. How many of these app and game related logos can you name?
+1. How many of these app logos can you name?